jaysoo/code-smells-js/README.md

 This repository is a demonstration of common code smells, and how each tool may help combat them.

-## eslint
+## ESLint

-Eslint can find, and even fix, many JavaScript problems.
+ESLint can find, and even fix, many JavaScript problems.

 To show warnings and errors: